spread-ai/docs-comments/docs/module-4/creating-an-authoring-app.md

 ## Creating the UI

-Drag and drop a text input widget onto the Studio canvas from the **UI** tab on the left-hand side.
+Drag and drop a text input widget and a submit button onto the Studio canvas from the **UI** tab on the left-hand side.
 The highlighted options on the right-hand side are where we will get the data to use for the mutation query.

 <figure markdown="span">
      ![Creating the display app UI](src/creating-display-ui.png)